chaitanyaKaushal/Set_Goals_App/README.md

 # Set_Goals_App
-An app where you can set your daily goals and strike them off as and when they get completed.
+A react-native app where you can set your daily goals and strike them off as and when they get completed.
+This is the same as a wishlist.